Love in the first degree

 Frances (EURO 1968) and Nigel (ENGG 1968) met in their first term at ßÏßÏÊÓƵ in 1968 and married in September 1970 - before they’d even graduated.
 Frances was due to go abroad for her third year but the University Senate allowed her to reverse her third and fourth years on the condition that she and Nigel married.

-Stephanie Alldritt and Martin Geisen
+Stephanie Alldritt and Martin Giesen

 You might also be interested in: